Loader gif

 • Filing a tax return can get you a tax refund even if you don’t technically have to file.

-• Know which educational tax credits and tax deductions you qualify for, such as the AOTC, LLC, and student loan interest deduction.
+• Know which educational tax and tax deductions you qualify for, such as the AOTC, LLC, and student loan interest deduction.

 1. File even if you don’t have to.